Thandi Modise: Detention: 1979–1988

 Modise was arrested on 31 October 1979 in Eldorado Park, where she was completing a new MK assignment which involved political mobilisation through a network of underground ANC cells in the area.
 According to the police, she was arrested on the basis of a tip-off which identified her as a terrorist.
 She was detained without trial during five months of interrogation at the notorious John Vorster Square.
 She later told a judge that, though she was pregnant during the first months of her detention, she had been intimidated and assaulted by police officers.

 She and her co-accused first appeared in the Johannesburg Magistrate's Court in May 1980.
 Modise faced various charges related to her MK activities between 1976 and 1978, including that she had trained with MK, plotted to commit arson, propagated the aims of the banned ANC, conducted reconnaissance with the intention to commit sabotage, possessed illegal weapons and explosives, and recruited for the ANC.
 She was convicted of three charges under the Terrorism Act and on 7 November 1980 was sentenced to a total of 16 years' imprisonment – two eight-year sentences run concurrently.

 Modise served her full eight-year sentence (less one day) in Pretoria Central Prison, Kroonstad Women's Prison, and Klerksdorp Women's Prison.
-While in prison, she completed her matriculation certificate and a Bachelor's degree in industrial psychology and economics.
+While in prison, she completed her matriculation certificate and, through the University of South Africa, a Bachelor's degree in industrial psychology and economics.
 She was released in November 1988.

-Career in government

-Legislatures: 1994–2009
+Early parliamentary career: 1994–2004

-In South Africa's first post-apartheid election in April 1994, Modise was elected to represent the ANC in the National Assembly, the lower house of South Africa's new Parliament.
-She held her seat until the 2004 general election and during that period, from 1998 onwards, served as chairperson of the Portfolio Committee on Defence and Joint Standing Committee on Defence.
-Subsequently she was Speaker of the North West Provincial Legislature from 2004 to 2009.
+In South Africa's first post-apartheid election in April 1994, Modise was elected to represent the ANC in the National Assembly, the lower house of the new South African Parliament.
+She held her seat until 2004 and from 1998 onwards, she served as chairperson of the Portfolio Committee on Defence and Joint Standing Committee on Defence.
 She was also a member of the Robben Island Museum Council from 1994 to 2010.

+For much of her early parliamentary career, Modise served as an ordinary member of the ANC's National Executive Committee.
+She was first elected to the committee at the party's 49th National Conference in December 1994; by popularity she was ranked 50th of 60 candidates elected.
+At the next national conference in 1997 she was not re-elected to the committee but was co-opted onto it shortly after the elections.
+Finally, she was returned by election at the 51st National Conference in 2002, ranked 31st of 60.